fortresspower/fortress_api_sandbox/README.md

 # Version Notes

-## V0.0.0 Initial release
+## V0.0.1 Initial release

 A very basic VEN is included in the middleware.
-It sends a few data points in a report.
+It sends only a few data points in a report.
 It gives a trivial response to events, but does not change its charge or discharge behavior.